alwaleed11/privateBlockchain/README.md

 # privateBlockchain
-This simple blockchain implementation written in Javascript
+This is simple blockchain implementation written in Javascript